top of page

 INTEREST.
 Absolutely useless. *

 Late seventies.
-A counterfeit was released by the japanese ZAP company (no connection with the TAKRL subsidiary using the ZAP name).
+A counterfeit was released by the Japanese ZAP company (no connection with the TAKRL subsidiary using the ZAP name).
 Similarly to the Berkeley counterfeit, its de-luxe cover was slightly degenerated, with more evident dot-screening.
 It had black labels with titles and the printed matrix was G Z ZAP 1063 A 11I+ / G Z ZAP 1063 B 11I+.

 13.jpg